Giannis Fetfatzidis: Aris

 On 2 February 2019, Aris announced the signing of the international winger on a contract until the end of the 2018–19 season for an undisclosed fee.
 On 18 March 2019, he scored his first goal sealing an emphatic 5–0 home win against Apollon Smyrnis.

 On 1 July 2019, he signed a two-year contract renewal.

-On 15 September 2019, in a home match against Panathinaikos, Fetfatzidis made his best performance as an Aris player, scoring one goal and giving 2 assists, helping to a stunning 4–0 win.
+On 15 September 2019, in a home match against Panathinaikos, Fetfatzidis made his best performance as a player of Aris, scoring one goal and giving 2 assists, helping to a stunning 4–0 win.

 On 8 December 2019, Fetfatzidis, who was arguably the game's best player, scored an added time equaliser to cap a fine individual performance and secure a valuable 2–2 away draw for Aris against Atromitos.

 On 9 January 2020, Aris turned down a huge offer, a sum believed to be around €2,000,000 from Al Wahda.
 On 2 February 2020, Fetfatzidis scored in a 2–0 home win game against Panionios, sealing a vital win in his club effort to be promoted for the Championship Round.
 On 26 June 2020, Al Ain submitted an official offer, around €1,700,000, which Aris accepted.
 The 30-year-old winger who has emerged as a key player for his team, recording 3 goals and 11 assists, will increase his bank account by €5,000,000 in the next three years.
 However, due to the terms alteration by Al Ain, concerning the transfer fee and Fetfatzidis' wage, the deal fell off and the Greek winger will remain in Thessaloniki.

 In his first two matches, following his return, he scored in a 4–2 home defeat against Olympiacos and in a 1–0 away win against OFI.